Jesus said: “Destroy this temple, and in three days I will raise it up….he was speaking of the temple of his body” (Jn 2:19-21 NRSV).

 The apostle James: Acts 15:14-17 – The fallen house of David

 In this passage, James shows that God has gone to the Gentiles, who were not his people at first as the Jews were, and has rebuilt the dwelling of David which had fallen – the dwelling of David which was now rebuilt in Christ.
-He shows how this was prophesied in the Old Testament with a seeming literal prophecy but the fulfilment was spiritual – Christ is David and the tent or dwelling is the Church: “Do you not know that you are God’s temple and that God’s Spirit dwells in you?”
+He shows how this was prophesied in the Old Testament with a seeming literal prophecy but the fulfilment was spiritual – Christ is David and the tent or dwelling is the Church: “Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?”
 (1 Cor 3:16).

 The apostle Peter: 1 Peter 2:9-10 – The true holy nation

 My next witness is the Apostle Peter.
-He writes to the churches: “But you are a chosen race, a royal priesthood, a holy nation, God’s own people, in order that you may proclaim the mighty acts of him who called you out of darkness into his marvelous light.
-Once you were not a people, but now you are God’s people; once you had not received mercy, but now you have received mercy” (1 Pet 2:9-10).
+He writes to the churches: “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar [God’s own] people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light; Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy” (1 Pet 2:9-10).

 Could anything be clearer?
 Every phrase, every word he uses in this passage, are terms used for Israel, the Old Testament people of God.
 Peter was a Jew and he knew exactly what he was writing.
 It was no coincidence that he uses names which describe Israel when he is writing to Christians; no coincidence that he chose a prophecy given to literal Israel to apply to the Church.
 He recognised that the prophecies to Israel had their fulfilment in the Church, and he wrote to encourage them with this understanding.